LLNL/blt/docs/api/target.rst

   as system headers

 FORTRAN_MODULES
-  FORTRAN module directories to be inherited by dependent targets
+  Fortran module directories to be inherited by dependent targets

 LIBRARIES
   List of CMake targets and library files (.a/.so/.lib/.dll) that make up